ddimitrov-mitex/moodle-automation/README.md

 # moodle-automation

 Contains various scripts for automation of tedious tasks.
-Can be used for https://learn.fmi.uni-sofia.bg/ (Sofia University, Faculty of Mathematics and Informatics).
+They can be used for some Moodle installations at Sofia University "St. Kliment Ohridski" but they can also be fully customized.

 `remote-exam-sessions.py`: Creates separate BigBlueButton session for each student.